SaraJZ95/python-challenge/README.md

-Required data are processed in github desktop and published in here.
+Required data were processed in github desktop and published in here.

 ##Resources